federicogiorgi/corto/README.md

 In brief, _corto_ operates using the following steps:

+1. Load an gene expression matrix and a list of user-provided centroids (e.g. TFs).
+In the case of RNA-Seq, VST-normalized data, as described in [10].
-1. Calculate all pairwise Spearman correlation coefficients between centroid and target features.
-The rank transformation operated by the Spearman correlation coefficient is a common procedure used in co-expression based studies, due to its benefits in reducing the effects of outliers [10].
+2. Calculate all pairwise Spearman correlation coefficients between centroid and target features.
+The rank transformation operated by the Spearman correlation coefficient is a common procedure used in co-expression based studies, due to its benefits in reducing the effects of outliers [11].
-2. Filter out all centroid-target features whose correlation coefficient _absolute value_ is below the provided p-value threshold _p_.
+3. Filter out all centroid-target features whose correlation coefficient _absolute value_ is below the provided p-value threshold _p_.
-3. Apply DPI to all centroid-centroid-target triplets, in order to identify which centroid-target correlation is stronger and identify the most likely association (e.g. which TF is the most likely regulator of the TG in the dataset).
+4. Apply DPI to all centroid-centroid-target triplets, in order to identify which centroid-target correlation is stronger and identify the most likely association (e.g. which TF is the most likely regulator of the TG in the dataset).
-4. All edges are tested for Data Processing Inequality in a number of bootstrapped versions of the same input matrix (specified by the _nbootstraps_ parameter, 100 by default, as in ARACNE-AP [8]).
+5. All edges are tested for Data Processing Inequality in a number of bootstrapped versions of the same input matrix (specified by the _nbootstraps_ parameter, 100 by default, as in ARACNE-AP [8]).
 This step can be run in parallel by specifiying the number of threads using the _nthreads_ parameter.
 The number of occurrences of each edge (if they survived DPI) is calculated.
 This number can range from 0 (the edge is not significant in any bootstrap) to _nbootstraps_+1 (the edge is significant in all bootstraps, and also in the original matrix).
-5. A network is generated in the form of a list, where each element is a centroid-based list of targets.
-In order to follow the structure of the _regulon_ class implemented by downstream analysis packages (e.g. VIPER [11]), each target is characterized by two parameters:
+6. A network is generated in the form of a list, where each element is a centroid-based list of targets.
+In order to follow the structure of the _regulon_ class implemented by downstream analysis packages (e.g. VIPER [12]), each target is characterized by two parameters:
     + The _tfmode_, the mode of action, i.e. the Spearman correlation coefficient between the target and the centroid in the original input matrix
     + The _likelihood_ of the interaction, calculated as the number of bootstraps in which the edge survives DPI, divided by the total number of bootstraps (in this impelmentation, the presence of an edge in the original, non-bootstrapped matrix is considered as an additional evidence)